digital-work-lab/literature-review-seminar/04-tools.md

 Common elements:

-- **Reference manager** to import, deduplicate, screen, data extraction, analyze, and cite search results (e.g., Zotero, Endnote, Citavi, Mendeley, Jabref)
+- **Reference manager** to import, deduplicate, screen, extract data, analyze, and cite search results (e.g., Zotero, Endnote, Citavi, Mendeley, Jabref)
 - **Excel** can be used for the screen, data extraction, and analysis
 - **Specialized tools** for individual steps (see next slide)
 - **Word processor** for write-up